Yuzuk1Shimotsuki/Yuzuk1Shimotsuki/README.md

 ### 👋 Welcome to my secret palace
 Hi!
-I'm **Shimotsuki Yuzuki**.
+I'm **Shimotsuki Yuzuki** (霜月ゆずき).
 You may know me from Discord (My Discord account/ Discord bot I made), my YouTube channel, my Instagram, my personal portfolio site... or if you haven't, nice to meet you 😊!

 I'm a 19 y/o college undergraduate student from Hong Kong, majoring in electrical engineering? (not really sure for now...)
 I have been programming a lot since around 2022 (theoretically... much earlier in reality), mostly self-taught and learned from high school subjects.